huangli712/iQIST/docs/src/ch07/swing.md

 $ python ./swing_main.py [options]
 ```

-> NOTE:
+!!! note

-> 1. In order to run this code properly, you need to ensure *scipy* and *numpy* were correctly installed on your system.
+    1. In order to run this code properly, you need to ensure *scipy* and *numpy* were correctly installed on your system.
 This code was tested on *scipy* 0.14.0 and *numpy* 1.7.0 only.
 So for the older versions of scipy and numpy, we can not guarantee that it can work always.

-> 2. To run this code, please use the 'make' command in the source directory (i.e., *iqist/src/tools/hibiscus/swing*) to build the dynamical library *swing_fast.so* at first.
+    2. To run this code, please use the 'make' command in the source directory (i.e., *iqist/src/tools/hibiscus/swing*) to build the dynamical library *swing_fast.so* at first.
 The *f2py* package must be installed and configured correctly in advance.

 ### Input